GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 ### Folder structures
->Having a standard folder structure can keep your files neat and tidy and save you time looking for data.
-It can also help if you are sharing files with colleagues and having a standard place to put working data and documentation.
+>Having a standard folder structure will help you keep your files organised and save you time looking for data.
+Proper folder structures also help if you are sharing materials with colleagues as by having a folder structures and standards in place it is both easier to find and save working data and documentation.
-- Follow a naming convention
+To create a folder naming convention
+- Assign folders real titles
+- Folder titles should be easily understood by external parties
+- Create new folders and sub folders for new areas of work
-- Pre-fix folder names with numbers so the files can be ordered by the steps in your workflow
+- Pre-fix folder names with numbers so the files can be ordered by the steps in your workflow, eg; 01, 02 etc always use zero first to avoid later confusion.

-- Good practice is to document your folder strucutre for future reference to a "README" file
+Good practice is to document your folder structure for future reference to a "README" file saved in each folder set.
+This file will explain the folder systems and the basic contents of the folders.

 {% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Folder structure with README file and number to force folder order to workflow steps" width="100%" %}